-Preparing for a Joshua Tree Sunrise
+How to Prepare for a Joshua Tree Sunrise

 Next, you’ll have to decide where to sleep the night before.
 It’s best to stay in a location that makes it easy to road trip into the park.
-Joshua Tree is open 24 hours a day, so an early entry is easy.

 Alternately, you can think about camping inside of the Joshua Tree boundaries the night before your morning trek.
 There are a number of reserve-in-advance campsites as well as first-come-first-serve sites.
 The idea is to position yourself so that you are already as close as possible upon waking.